ahm9dmah9r/Manual-Testing-Project-E-Commerce-Pharmacy-Website/README.md

 ## Features

+## Objectives:
+    • Ensure that all user functionalities work as expected
+    • Detect UI/UX and functional bugs through exploratory testing
+    • Validate the responsiveness and accessibility of the site
+    • Report bugs and verify test coverage against requirements

 ### User Authentication
 - User registration with unique email and password, including email confirmation.
 - Secure login with email/password and password visibility toggle.